hurricane-pinecone/Segfault-Simulator/docs/core/particles/decals/index.md

 ## Custom splatter topology

-To replace the default pool-and-streaks pattern entirely, implement `ISplatterShaper` and point the spec at it — it produces the set of marks for each
+To replace the default pool-and-streaks pattern entirely, implement `ISplatterShaper` and point the spec at it — it produces the set of marks for each hit:
-hit:

 ```cpp
 d.decal.shaper = &myShaper; // owned by you
 ```

 The default (`defaultSplatterShaper()`) is used when `shaper` is null.

-## Keeping decals cheap

-Settled marks live in persistent GPU buffers, so a stained level costs nothing extra to re-draw as the camera moves.
-The surface limits how many marks a small area accepts before it saturates, so a hammered spot stays put instead of churning the buffer.